 We're looking for exceptional, highly motivated economists to join our multinational team.
-If you have outstanding academic credentials and flourish in the face of complex, intellectually challenging issues then we would love to hear from you.
+If you have outstanding academic credentials and flourish in the face of complex, intellectually challenging issues then we would love

 Qualifications are usually to postgraduate level, preferably with an interest in industrial organisation.
 We are looking for consultants with a range of quantitative and analytical skills, and the ability to communicate complex economic concepts in a clear concise style.